 A third party must bring his or her claim within a year of settlement or entry of judgment in the underlying case.
 M.C.A.
 33–18–242(7)(b).

-Generally, actions against health–care providers must be filed within three years of the date when the act giving rise to the injury occurred, or within three years from the date that the injury was, or should have been, discovered.
+Generally, actions against health–care providers must be filed within two years of the date when the act giving rise to the injury occurred, or within three years from the date that the injury was, or should have been, discovered.
 M.C.A.
 27–2–205(1).
 A medical malpractice claim may not be filed more than five years after the act giving rise to the injury occurred The limitation rules apply to minors that are four years of age and older.
 In the case of minors under four, the statute begins to run on the minor's eighth birthday (or death, whichever is earlier).
 M.C.A.
 27–2–205(2).